Iowa Engineering Society Central Iowa Chapter Scholarship

 The Iowa Golf Association Foundation sponsors the Herman Sani Scholarship.
 The Herman Sani Scholarship encourages any Iowa high school senior with an interest in golf and a desire to further his/her post-secondary education to apply.
 Each recipient will receive a scholarship worth $8,000 (payable in increments of $2,000 per year for four years) as long as the student achieves reasonable academic progress.
 To learn more and apply online, visit the Herman Sani Scholarship site.

-Due date: April 1, 2024
+Due date: April 1, 2025

 Herbert Hoover Uncommon Student Award

 The Hoover Presidential Foundation sponsors the Herbert Hoover Uncommon Student Award for motivated and community-minded high school juniors.
 Fifteen (15) Iowa high school juniors will be selected.
 Applicants must propose a community project and then complete the project during the summer between their junior and senior years of high school.
 Applicants must submit a detailed project proposal as well as two letters of recommendation.
-Finalists receive a $1,500 award and four finalists will be chosen to receive a $10,000 award to be used at a two- or four-year trade school, college, or university of their choice.
+The 15 finalists will receive a $1,500 award and four finalists will be chosen to receive a $10,000 award to be used at a two- or four-year trade school, college, or university of their choice.
 To learn more and apply for this opportunity, visit the Herbert Hoover Uncommon Student Award site for further details.

 Student-View Scholarship

 Student Insights, a market research company for higher education, sponsors the Student-View Scholarship program for high school seniors.
-The Student-View Scholarship program offers eight scholarships to high school seniors.
+The Student-View Scholarship program offers six scholarships to high school seniors.
 Applicants must plan to attend a four-year college/university, a two-year community college, or a trade/vocational college.
 Applicants do not need to submit an ACT score or high school GPA, an essay, or a lengthy application form.
 Applicants will need to complete a 15-20 minute survey about colleges in their area.
 The scholarships will be awarded via a random drawing of all completed applications.
 To learn more and apply, please visit the Student-View Scholarship website.

-Due date: April 23, 2024
+Due date: April 23, 2025

 Kit Williamson Memorial Scholarship